Geethanjaliii/NERVE-NOC/README.md

 ---

-# Dataset
+## 📊 Dataset

 NERVE NOC is built using the **Telstra Network Disruptions dataset**, which contains network event and service-disruption information suitable for developing predictive network-fault analysis workflows.

-The dataset is used for research/prototyping purposes and does **not represent live telecom infrastructure**.
+The dataset is used for **research and prototyping purposes** and does not represent live telecom infrastructure.

-Geographic coordinates shown in the application are synthetic/anonymized visual positioning and should not be interpreted as real tower locations.
+> Geographic coordinates displayed in the application are synthetic/anonymized visual positioning and should not be interpreted as real tower locations.

 ---

-# Team
+## 👥 Team

-**NERVE NOC — Network Emergency & Risk Visualization Engine**
+### NERVE NOC — Network Emergency & Risk Visualization Engine

 * **Sivasakthi E** — Team Lead
 * **Shiju S**